Student Clubs and Organizations

 Athletic Organizations

-The Eureka College Cheerleaders promotes and upholds school spirit, develops a sense of good sportsmanship among the students and members of the squad, and improves relationships between schools during all athletic events.
+The Eureka College Cheer Club promotes and upholds school spirit, develops a sense of good sportsmanship among the students and members of the squad, and improves relationships between schools during all athletic events.

 Service/Philanthropic Organizations